Mostly natural ingredients

 Commitment to Environment: Company that values green living

 There’s more to embracing green cleaning than just choosing an eco-conscious product.
 Many companies that tout environmentally-friendly initiatives don’t deliver on factors like responsible production.
-Luckily, Method has a strong commitment to planet earth which is seen in a few different ways; their products come in recyclable packaging and they use sustainable energy to power their manufacturing plant.
+Luckily, Method has a strong commitment to planet earth which is seen in a few different ways; its products come in recyclable packaging and the company uses sustainable energy to power its manufacturing plant.

 We tend to use fragrance-free laundry detergents, so we found the scent to be a bit strong at first—especially when taking our clothes out of the dryer.